Implementation with Uncertain Evidence: Introduction

+Second, we use scoring rules for type revelation given perfect evidence revelation by other agents.
+Scoring rules are only effective when they are active for each realization.
+This poses a direct challenge to one of our fundamental requirements -- that transfers be inactive in equilibrium.
+We solve this issue by creating an offsetting scoring rule designed to cancel the original scoring rule \emph{realization by realization. }This is achieved by using a crosscheck to discipline the agent whose evidence is being predicted by the original scoring rule, and then using this crosschecked report to offset the original scoring rule.

+Finally, a key innovation is a \emph{reflection} transfer which finds use across our mechanisms, but is especially useful for implementation under uncertain state types, where higher-order beliefs are crucial since social outcomes in states $s$ and $s^{\prime }$ must be identical under GNPD when agents cannot distinguish between them at any belief order.
+We develop a technique to embed higher-order beliefs directly into the message space, enabling evidence-based incentivization even when bets are expected only at high belief orders.\footnote{ This technique is useful in settings where the designer wishes to incentivize certain actions on the part of the agents based on their (higher order) beliefs rather than their actions because these actions (refutations, bets etc.) only happen with positive probability rather than with probability 1.} For technical details, we refer the reader to Section \ref {MECHANISM}.

-The rest of the paper is organized as follows - In Section \ref{Example}, we describe a illustrating example more formally to provide context for the analysis in later sections.
+The rest of the paper is organized as follows.
+In Section \ref{Example}, we formally describe an illustrating example to provide context for the analysis in later sections.
 Section \ref{Model} defines the setup formally and introduces some properties of the evidence structure.
 Section \ref {BayesianImplementation} deals with the Bayes-Nash implementation result.
-Section \ref{PBNI} discusses pure-strategy Bayes-Nash implementation.
-Section \ref{IST} details rationalizable implementation in the setup.
+Section \ref{NCKS} discusses implementation with informational smallness and nonexclusive information.
+Section \ref{IST} details rationalizable implementation in the more general setup.
 Finally, Section \ref{RL} reviews and compares our results with the literature.